BMW Group India expects to retain leadership position in EVs in 2024

 When asked about challenges if any, especially with crisis like the Red Sea on shipment of goods, Pawah said that they are able to manage.

-“There are some concerns with regard to Red Sea.
-There is no doubt it.
+“There are some concerns with regards to the Red Sea.
+There is no doubt in it.
 There are certain delays that are being noticed, but of course, we do manage that.
 We see some delay, but not an overall impact...
 I think the main positive thing is that 2024 is more about the economic outlook and the robustness of the Indian economy,” he said.

 “Our ask from the government has always been that if you want faster adoption of new technologies, and then localisation, there needs to be some rationalisation of the duty structure,” Pawah said, adding that if the duties were less, it will allow the companies to bring in products and offer it to the customer at the right price.